 Creepy Urban Legends Part One!

 For example, a mere 15 minutes from my own home sits Granary Park Burying Ground where, supposedly, the ghosts of Samuel Adams, John Hancock and Paul Revere are said to make an appearance every now and then.
 Some have even claimed to see Paul Revere on horseback as though reenacting his famous midnight ride from 1775.
-It just goes to show that everyone loves a good story.
-Regardless if it’s true or not.
+It just goes to show that everyone loves a good story regardless if it’s true or not.
 So!
-I have complied a list of, in my opinion, the creepiest urban legends from every state in America.
+I have compiled a list of, in my opinion, the creepiest urban legends from every state in America.
 Scroll down, read up on your state’s weird history and I hope you find this as interesting as I did.

 ALABAMA- Witch In the Woods

 A quick web search reveals that not much is truly known about the witch of Gadsden.
 Legend says that she was a witch that lived in a shack very deep in the woods.
 At one point, for an unknown reason, she sold her soul to the devil.
 This is maybe why her presence is so wrathful to the unsuspecting people of Alabama.
 This legend has been around for many years and the only thing anyone can agree on is if you find yourself walking along the wooded Hinds Road, you are almost guaranteed to experience something very strange.
 Is it the witch of Gadsden?
 Or just your mind playing tricks on you.